padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

     enable :sessions

-    # Add these routes below to the app file...
+    # Here are the defined routes
     get "/" do
       'Hello World!'
     end